Chebotarev density theorem: History and motivation

 Similar statistical laws also hold for splitting of primes in the cyclotomic extensions, obtained from the field of rational numbers by adjoining a primitive root of unity of a given order.
-For example, the ordinary integer primes group into four classes, each with probability 1/4, according to their pattern of splitting in the ring of integers corresponding to the 8th roots of unity.
+For example, the ordinary integer primes group into four classes, each with probability $25%$, according to their pattern of splitting in the ring of integers corresponding to the 8th roots of unity.

 In this case, the field extension has degree 4 and is abelian, with the Galois group isomorphic to the Klein four-group.
 It turned out that the Galois group of the extension plays a key role in the pattern of splitting of primes.
 Georg Frobenius established the framework for investigating this pattern and proved a special case of the theorem.
 The general statement was proved by Nikolai Grigoryevich Chebotaryov in 1922.

 Relation with Dirichlet's theorem

 The Chebotarev density theorem may be viewed as a generalisation of Dirichlet's theorem on arithmetic progressions.
-A quantitative form of Dirichlet's theorem states that if N≥2 is an integer and a is coprime to N, then the proportion of the primes p congruent to a mod N is asymptotic to 1/n, where n=φ(N) is the Euler totient function.
-This is a special case of the Chebotarev density theorem for the Nth cyclotomic field K. Indeed, the Galois group of K/Q is abelian and can be canonically identified with the group of invertible residue classes mod N. The splitting invariant of a prime p not dividing N is simply its residue class because the number of distinct primes into which p splits is φ(N)/m, where m is multiplicative order of p modulo N; hence by the Chebotarev density theorem, primes are asymptotically uniformly distributed among different residue classes coprime to N.
+A quantitative form of Dirichlet's theorem states that if $n \geq 2$ is an integer and $a$ is coprime to $n$, then the proportion of the primes $p$ congruent to $a$ mod $n$ is asymptotic to $1/\phi(n)$, where $\phi$ is the Euler totient function.

+This is a special case of the Chebotarev density theorem for the $n$-th cyclotomic field $K$.
+Indeed, the Galois group of $K/\Q$ is abelian and can be canonically identified with the group of invertible residue classes mod $n$.
+The splitting invariant of a prime $p$ not dividing $n$ is simply its residue class because the number of distinct primes into which $p$ splits is $\phi(n)/m$, where $m$ is multiplicative order of $p$ modulo $n$; hence, by the Chebotarev density theorem, primes are asymptotically uniformly distributed among different residue classes coprime to $n$.